 You don't need to do everything at once.
 As long as employees understand and deliver what your brand promises, it stands a good chance of success.

 You can create stationery, logos, packaging and advertising quite cheaply if the budget is tight.
-However, it is a good idea to think about your future growth when devising your image, as changing it later can prove costly.
-You may also find that customers and employees will have already built up a relationship with your brand, which can then make it more problematic to later change.
+However, it is a good idea to think about your future growth when devising your image.
+Changing it later can prove costly.
+You may also find that customers and employees will have already built up a relationship with your brand.
+This can make it more problematic to later change.